Tomographic collective modes in a magnetic field: Collective Modes of the Conductivity Tensor

-As is apparent in all panels, with increasing magnetic field there is a critical value at which one of the tomographic collective modes vanishes while the damping of the remaining mode changes substantially compared to the zero-magnetic field limit.
+As is apparent in all panels, with increasing magnetic field there is a critical value at which one of the tomographic collective modes vanishes while the damping of the remaining mode changes substantially compared to the zero magnetic field limit.
 In particular, the frequency of the remaining mode either decreases for the upper branch while it increases for the lower branch.
-We find that the value of the Landau parameter \mbox{$F_1$} dictates whether the upper or lower branch vanishes at the critical magnetic field strength: For small values of \mbox{$F_1$} the lower branch disappears, while for large values of \mbox{$F_1$} it is the upper branch that disappears.
+We find that the value of the Landau parameter \mbox{$F_1$} dictates whether the upper or lower branch vanishes at the critical magnetic field strength: for small values of \mbox{$F_1$} the lower branch disappears, while for large values of \mbox{$F_1$} it is the upper branch that disappears.
 This defines a second critical Landau parameter \mbox{$F_1^*$} at which the two branches coalesce at the critical magnetic field strength.
-This is shown in Fig.~\ref{fig:2}(c), where \mbox{$F_1^* = 2.6$} for our parameters.
+This is shown in Fig.~\ref{fig:3}(c), where \mbox{$F_1^* = 2.6$} for our parameters.
 Further increasing the magnetic field past this point, the frequency of the stable mode remains unchanged over several orders of magnitude of \mbox{$\omega_c/\gamma_o$}, and then eventually transitions towards zero frequency.
 This final transition occurs well before~\mbox{$\omega_c \sim \gamma_e$}.

-In Figs.~\ref{fig:3}(e-h), which corresponds to the \mbox{$m$}-dependent odd-parity relaxation rates in Eq.~\eqref{eq:m_dependent_gammaodd}, we observe no major qualitative difference compared to the results from a constant and \mbox{$m$}-dependent odd-parity relaxation rate, Eq.~\eqref{eq:constant_gammaodd}.
+In Figs.~\ref{fig:3}(e)--(h), which corresponds to the \mbox{$m$}-dependent odd-parity relaxation rates in Eq.~\eqref{eq:m_dependent_gammaodd}, we observe no major qualitative difference compared to the results from a constant and \mbox{$m$}-dependent odd-parity relaxation rate, Eq.~\eqref{eq:constant_gammaodd}.
 The only change is the quantitative value of the critical Landau parameter, \mbox{$F_1^*$}.
-For the parameters chosen in Figs.~\ref{fig:3}(e-h) the critical value of the the Landau parameter is \mbox{$F_1^* \approx 2.5$}.
+For the parameters chosen in Figs.~\ref{fig:3}(e-h) the critical value of the Landau parameter is \mbox{$F_1^* \approx 2.5$}.

 The stability diagram for the existence of the tomographic mode branches assuming a constant odd-parity relaxation rate is shown in Fig.~\ref{fig:4}.
 The green (purple) shaded regions are parameter regimes in which the upper (lower) branch of the tomographic collective mode exists.
 The solid lines denote the critical fields at which one mode terminates [cf.~Fig.~\ref{fig:3}].
 At small values of \mbox{$F_1$} the lower branch disappears at a finite magnetic field strength.
 For \mbox{$F_1^* =2.6$}, the upper and lower branches meet, as seen in Fig.~\ref{fig:3}(c).
 Beyond this point, it is the upper branch that disappears at finite magnetic fields, while the lower branch persists.
 We find that the explicit value of \mbox{$F_1^*$} depends on the specific form of the relaxation rates, and the value of the momentum~\mbox{$k$}.
 However, this will only quantitatively change the transition point, and therefore we refrain from mapping out \mbox{$F_1^*(k)$}.